 What kind of course may be permitted to substitute for the ethics course prerequisite?

 When will the program hold interviews for the applicants?

-The Program started accepting applications through the CASPA system when the 2017-2018 cycle opened on April 27, 2017.
-The deadline for CASPA applications to the WSU PA Program was August 1st, 2017.
-A supplemental application is due at the same time and final materials for pending prerequisites can be sent directly to the school after that.
-Applicants can refer to our CASPA program page for more information and the link to the supplemental application when our cycle is open.
+The Program accepts applications through the CASPA system every year.
+The admissions cycles open on April 30.
+The deadline for CASPA applications to the WSU PA Program are August 1st.
+A supplemental application is also due at the same time.
+Final materials for pending prerequisites can be sent directly to the Program after that deadline, until matriculation.
+Applicants can refer to our CASPA program page for more information and the link to the supplemental application when the cycle opens, April 30.

 In addition to having a strong GPA in the science courses, competitive applicants will have high quality patient care experience.

 Many different types of patient care experience (such as EMT, scribe, paramedic, lab tech, volunteer, nurse's aide) are accepted so long as they involve direct contact with patients.
 A breadth of experience with patient populations that spans all of the stages of life and types of settings is highly valued by the Program.

 The program can be completed in twenty four months.

 The first year focuses on didactic studies, in which students complete coursework employing a systems approach and learn a variety of pedagogical techniques.
 The curriculum is full-time and very demanding.
 Following the successful completion of coursework, a competency-based course will be offered to assure the readiness of the student to enter clinical clerkships.
 The student will then progress to 12 months of clinical clerkships throughout the region and beyond.
 The clinical clerkships are in private medical offices, hospitals and medical centers in areas such as primary care, pediatrics, hospital medicine, surgery, and emergency medicine.